 Perfect color bleed performance, as there is no error whatsoever.

 Great reflections handling.
 There should be no issues using the monitor in a bright room.

 The CF398 has an excellent response time.
 It has an adjustable Response Time setting, with three modes, and we recommend the 'Fastest' option.
 In this mode, there is some overshoot in a few transitions, and a small amount of undershoot in a few down transitions, but neither of these are significant enough to be noticeable under most viewing conditions.

-The CF398 is completely flicker-free, which is great.
-Unfortunately, it does not have an option to add flicker in order to improve motion clarity.
+This monitor is completely flicker-free, which is great.
+Unfortunately, it does not have an option to add flicker to improve motion clarity.

 There is a single HDMI and a single DisplayPort input, but no VGA or DVI.
 There is a 3.5 mm port that is a headphone port with adjustable volume using the OSD volume setting.

-The CF398 uses a joystick, similar to the CHG70 and to LG monitors.
-It is very intuitive, and makes the OSD very easy to navigate.
+The Samsung CF398 uses a joystick, similar to the Samsung CHG70 and LG monitors.
+It is very intuitive and makes the OSD very easy to navigate.